PostHog/posthog.com/contents/apps/n8n/docs.md

 Check [PostHog's API documentation](https://posthog.com/docs/api) for more information on pulling and pushing data from/to our API.
 Further information about n8n's connector is available in [n8n's connector documentation](https://docs.n8n.io/nodes/n8n-nodes-base.posthog/#basic-operations).

+### Who maintains this app?

+This app is maintained by n8n.
+For more information, check [n8n's connector documentation](https://docs.n8n.io/nodes/n8n-nodes-base.posthog/#basic-operations).

 ### What if I have feedback on this app?

 We love feature requests and feedback!
 Please [create an issue](https://github.com/PostHog/posthog/issues/new?assignees=&labels=enhancement%2C+feature&template=feature_request.md) to tell us what you think.

 ### What if my question isn't answered above?

+We love answering questions.
+Ask us anything via [our FAQ page](/questions).

-You can [join the PostHog Community Slack group](/slack) to ask more questions, or get advice on developing your own PostHog apps.
+You can also [join the PostHog Community Slack group](/slack) to collaborate with others and get advice on developing your own PostHog apps.